 Accuracy

-Independent quarterly bulk test results against actual Land Registry sale prices.
+Quarterly bulk test results against the hardest benchmark: actual Land Registry sale prices.
 No cherry-picking.
 No simulated data.
 These are real predictions vs real outcomes.

 How we benchmark